How does assessment data impact student learning?

 Unfortunately, there isn’t actually that much evidence that clearly links the use of assessment data with better results for students because so many factors are at play: How relevant is the data?
 How actionable is it?
 How well is it shared within the school?
 What is the culture around data use?
 And that’s not mentioning leadership and a host of other factors.

-However, what’s really important when using data to have an impact, is being clear about the purpose of your analysis and remaining focussed on a particular area of concern in order to help maximise the impact of your data.
+However, what’s really important when using data to have an impact, is being clear about the purpose of your analysis and remaining focused on a particular area of concern in order to help maximise the impact of your data.

 Insight from data